ajbrookhouse/WSU_PlantBio_ML/Instructions/quickstart.md

 ![Auto Label Window](https://github.com/ajbrookhouse/WSU_PlantBio_ML/blob/main/screenshots/predictScreenshot.png)

-- [ ] In the "Image Stack (.tif)" selector, click the "Select File" button, and in the dialog that pops up, select ExampleData/test.tif.
+- [ ] In the "Image Stack (.tif)" selector, click the "Select File" button, and in the dialog that pops up, select ExampleData/chloroplastInstanceImages.tif.
+> Note, it is not good practice to test the accuracy of a model on the same data that you trained it on.
+However, we will use the same training images here as they are a small dataset that can be processed quickly.
+To test on the full stack, create a .json dataset with the following images: https://drive.google.com/file/d/1sPejSVwa5Z0002GnDQhjhM7O_MHYBXcC/view?usp=sharing This dataset will take a significant amount of time to process and autolabel, as each of the individual images is much larger, and there are also 1500 of them.
 - [ ] Click the "Select File" button for "Output File:" and save the file as "ExampleData/myFirstPrediction".
 - [ ] Click the selection box below labelled "Model to Use:", and select "Tutorial Network".
 - [ ] Click label.
 This can also take a while, but should be shorter than training.
 The output text box below should print lines that start with "progress: {number}/{number} batches, total time {some number} while it is running.
 When it is finished, it should print out "Rank: None.
 Device: cuda.
 Process is finished!"